 Read more »

-“For most of the past 100 years, Save the Redwoods League bought land, transferred ownership to an agency, and said, great, it’s protected,” he explains.
-“But with climate change, the accumulation of fuels, and the need to incorporate Indigenous people’s historic land management practices, we’re realizing these lands can’t just be left alone.”
+“For most of the past 100 years, Save the Redwoods League bought land, transferred ownership to an agency, and considered it protected,” he explains.
+“But with climate change, the accumulation of fire fuels in forests, and the need to incorporate Indigenous people’s historic land management practices, we’ve realized these lands can’t just be left alone once purchased.”

-The scope and intensity of wildfires over the past several years is the driving motivation for land stewardship.
-The biggest focus is on fuels reduction—hand crews in the forest doing the time-consuming but necessary work of thinning small trees and removing “ladder fuels” that carry fire up the tree.
-“That way, when a fire does come through, it will just burn on the ground floor rather than up into the canopy where it can cause a lot of damage,” explains Castaños.
+The scope and intensity of wildfires in recent years is the driving motivation for his land stewardship work.
+The biggest focus is on fuels reduction—crews in the forest doing the time-consuming but necessary work of thinning small trees and removing “ladder fuels” that carry fire up trees to the canopy.
+The thinning work is followed up by prescribed burning to consume the remaining fuel load on the forest floor.

 Mitchell Hayes